 What is a Thigh Lift?

 A thigh lift is a surgical procedure performed to remove excess skin and fat from the inner and/or outer thigh area.
 This helps tighten the skin and improve the contour of the legs.
 The effects of aging, gravity, dramatic weight loss/gain, and loss of elasticity can cause the skin to sag on the inner and outer thighs.
 A thigh lift in Chicago can be combined with other body contouring procedures such as an abdominoplasty (tummy tuck) or liposuction to dramatically improve your contour.
 Thigh lift surgery is a common procedure performed in Chicago and surrounding areas like Evanston and Highland Park, IL.
-Dr. Epstein has been performing thigh lift surgery for patients over many years and is considered a top board certified surgeon in the Chicago area.
+Dr. Michael Epstein has been performing thigh lift surgery for patients over many years and is considered a top board certified surgeon in the Chicago area.

 How is a Thigh Lift in Chicago performed?